-If the outboard motor must be laid down, be sure to drain the remaining fuel in the fuel line and carburetor (see page 65).
-When laying down the outboard motor, place front-side, starboard-side, or portside down on a cushion or any softer surface shown below.
+- If the outboard motor must be laid down, be sure to drain the remaining fuel in the fuel line and carburetor (see page 80).
+When lay down the outboard motor, place port-side down on a cushion or any softer surface shown below. - Elevate power unit 2 inches to 4 inches if traveling to avoid oil spillage.